Preparing for your exchange

 Remember, you will need to spend more money at the beginning of the programme as you will need to buy one-off items such as bedding, kitchen equipment and books.
 You may also have to spend more if you are studying on certain programmes where you may need to buy special equipment.
 Small charges may be made by some departments for supplementary materials or services.

-University accommodation is usually cheaper than living off campus as the rent includes heating, lighting, internet connection and contents’ insurance.
-The weekly rent ranges from £67 for a duplex (shared) room, to £85 – £99.50 for a single room with shared bathroom and £127.50 – £155.50 for an ensuite room.
+University accommodation is usually cheaper than living off campus as the rent includes heating, lighting, internet connection and contents insurance.
+For a full breakdown of costs, please see our accommodation prices site.
 Please check your accommodation allocation letter when budgeting for your living expenses to see how much your rent will be.

 - Self-catering is cheaper than eating out.
 Making your own lunch, buying food from the local supermarket and looking out for ‘own brands’ (products made by the supermarkets themselves) and bargains help to save money